brianemery/tw5_server/README.md

 `/usr/bin/ruby tw5-server.rb folder`

 ## Securing your site
 Suggest running this with a local firewall and/or proxy to secure external connections.
-The following is a working (but unprotected) proxy configuration for NGINX:
+The following is a working proxy configuration for NGINX with optional password protection:

 ```nginx
 upstream tiddlywiki.example.com {